 Ultrasonographic signs of meconium ileus include enlarged bowel loops at 17-18 weeks' gestational age or a mass with proximal bowel distention, which is suggestive of cystic meconium peritonitis on prenatal sonography.
 [3, 13]

 Rare cases of intussusception as a complication of cystic fibrosis may be easily diagnosed with ultrasonography.

-Sonography is seldom necessary, as the findings on plain radiographs are usually diagnostic.
+Ultrasound is is seldom necessary for meconium peritonitis, as the findings on plain radiographs are usually diagnostic.

 Calcified meconium can be seen during in utero sonography.
 Ultrasonography may be useful after birth, when cystic masses are present and often appear circumscribed and heterogeneous.

 Fluid (sonolucent areas) may be seen in the cyst, but usually, increased echogenicity resulting from debris and calcifications is seen.
 The wall of the cyst may be thin or thick, and one may note loops of fluid-filled bowel bound to the matrix of the associated adhesions.

 With free-floating meconium in the abdomen, multiple speckled echoes are seen.
 These result in the snowstorm configuration.